Variable configConst

 Interval for hole punching reverse node connections.

-• nodesConnectionIdleTimeoutTime: number
+• nodesConnectionIdleTimeoutTimeMin: number

-Timeout for idle node connections.
+Minimum timeout for idle node connections.

 A node connection is idle, if nothing is using the connection.
 A connection is being used when its resource counter is above 0.